About Metra

 Our History

 You may think there’s an easy answer to that question, and in one sense, there is.
-Metra is the service mark used for the commuter rail service in northeast Illinois since 1985.
-Behind that simple name lies a convoluted history and a complex, multi-layered system.
+Metra is the service mark used for rail service in northeast Illinois since 1985.
+But behind that simple name lies a convoluted history and a complex, multi-layered system.
 To understand how Metra operates, it really helps to know how Metra came about.

 Chicago has always been the railroad center of the nation, and it has had commuter rail service almost as long as it has had trains.
 Rail service peaked in the 1930s when Chicago had the largest public transportation system in the world.